 In E Powers Dr / E Berry Ave, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in E Powers Dr / E Berry Ave is very tight compared to the demand for property here.

 Real estate in the E Powers Dr / E Berry Ave neighborhood is almost exclusively owner-occupied.
 NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 96.4% of U.S. neighborhoods.
 If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
-With a real estate vacancy rate of only 0.0%, the E Powers Dr / E Berry Ave neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
-Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.
+This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
+With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the E Powers Dr / E Berry Ave neighborhood, and/or an issue with creating enough supply for the demand.
+This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 In addition, one way that the E Powers Dr / E Berry Ave neighborhood really stands out, is that it has more large 4, 5, or additional bedroom homes and real estate than 99.8% of the neighborhoods in America.
 When you walk or drive around this neighborhood, you'll instantly notice the size of the homes here which definitely makes a strong visual statement.